clarktrimble/sabot/README.md

 ## Structured Output

-Json is implemented here and I'm interested in adding a lightweight approach OpenTelemetry.
+Json is implemented here and I'm interested in adding a lightweight approach to OpenTelemetry.

 ## Best Effort